mgsCatDev/qMetamodelGenError/README.md

 ```

-And the important thing here is just the space before T1 (" T1").
+And the important thing here is just the space before T (" T").

 I don't know why, but if you remove de validation annotation (@NotNull) then there is no error.
 If the @NotNull is keep, on debugging you can see that the method com.querydsl.codegen.TypeResolver.resolveVar(Type resolved, String varName, Type declaringType, EntityType context)  uses this: